LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 ![image](https://user-images.githubusercontent.com/60980933/114757167-c122ee80-9d18-11eb-9d7a-3856612c7de0.png)

-If the purpose of running an aggregation is solely to get the values of aggregations, you can add the size parameter and set it to 0 as shown below.
+If the purpose of running an aggregation is solely to get the aggregations results, you can add the size parameter and set it to 0 as shown below.
 This parameter will prevent Elasticsearch from fetching the top 10 documents and speed up the query.

 **Using a size parameter**